 The Icy Inn, a popular hotel located in Reykjavik, Iceland, is excited to announce that it will be rebranding as the Northern Light Hotel and launching a new type of hotel room that allows guests to experience the aurora borealis from the comfort of their own bed.
 1The press release implies that the hotel hasn’t rebranded itself yet.
 If you look closely at my prompt, that’s my mistake (a PR professional with 17+ years of experience) by phrasing the prompt … Continue reading

-The Northern Light Hotel will feature transparent glass ceilings in its newly-renovated rooms, providing guests with a unique and unforgettable view of the Northern Lights.
-This natural phenomenon, also known as the aurora borealis, is a beautiful and awe-inspiring sight that is only visible in a few select locations around the world.
+The Northern Light Hotel will feature transparent glass ceilings in its newly renovated rooms, providing guests with a unique and unforgettable view of the Northern Lights.
+This natural phenomenon, also known as the aurora borealis, is a beautiful and awe-inspiring sight only visible in a few select locations worldwide.

 According to Jerry Silfwer, CEO of the Northern Light Hotel, “We are thrilled to be able to offer our guests the opportunity to experience the Northern Lights in such an intimate and magical way.
 The transparent glass ceilings in our new rooms will provide an unparalleled view of this incredible natural phenomenon, and we can’t wait to share it with our guests.”
 2As far as CEO quotes go, these are tired.
 Still, I did ask ChatGPT to include “excitement” and “pride.”
 I should have prompted something more substantial.

-The hotel will also offer a range of other amenities and activities to help guests make the most of their Northern Lights experience, including guided tours, photography workshops, and hot tubs with views of the night sky.
+The hotel will also offer a range of other amenities and activities to help guests make the most of their Northern Lights experience, including guided tours, photography workshops, and hot tubs with night sky views.
 3Obviously, ChatGPT made all of this up.
 I prompted nothing about any amenities.
 Still, this kind of outside-the-box thinking is not unreasonable: if it hasn’t already, the hotel should consider … Continue reading

 “At the Northern Light Hotel, we are committed to providing our guests with an unforgettable and truly remarkable experience,” Silfwer said.
 “We are confident that our new rooms and range of activities will make the Northern Light Hotel the premier destination for anyone looking to see the aurora borealis in all its glory.”
 4“If Jerry thinks that the Reykjavik press release is usable, what the hell is he thinking?”
-The press release is very standard, yes.
+Yes, the press release is very standard.
 But with contact details and a boilerplate, it wouldn’t be … Continue reading

 The Northern Light Hotel is located in the heart of Reykjavik, within easy reach of the city’s many attractions and activities.
-From the hotel, guests can easily explore the vibrant culture and history of Iceland’s capital city, as well as take day trips to see the country’s stunning natural beauty.
+From the hotel, guests can easily explore the vibrant culture and history of Iceland’s capital city and take day trips to see the country’s stunning natural beauty.
 5Few press releases are great.
 Many should be better, no doubt.
 But they’re not supposed to be works of art, either.
 We can complain about the quality of the Reykjavik press release, but we must … Continue reading

-The hotel’s management team is excited to share this experience with guests from around the world and looks forward to welcoming visitors to the Northern Light Hotel.
-6I would rate this first draft of the Reykjavik press release at mid-level professional quality.
-As a first draft, it’s better than what I’d get from most junior PR executives and some mid-level … Continue reading
+The hotel’s management team is excited to share this experience with guests worldwide and looks forward to welcoming visitors to the Northern Light Hotel.
+6I would rate this first draft of the Reykjavik press release as being of mid-level professional quality.
+As a first draft, it’s better than what I’d get from most junior PR executives and some … Continue reading

 PR Resource: How AI Will Impact PR